What should new swimmers know about practice?

 Your coach could have you stretch either individually or as a team.
 Sometimes, you’ll do both!

-I should note that stretching occurs before the actual practice time.
+We should note that stretching typically occurs before the actual practice time.
 The practice time itself doesn’t start with stretching.

 For example: If practice starts at 5:00, you’re expected to be changed and ready to start practice at 5:00.
 Not start stretching at 5:00 and getting in the water 20 minutes later.